pharo-project/pheps/pheps-0005.md

 # Motivation

-The following illustrates the point
+The following illustrates the point:

 ```
 (Set new add: 1 ; add: (Set new add: 2; add: 2; yourself);  add: 1 ;yourself)